KhooshiSurti/2026-final-project---genetics-/preposal.md

-Gene sequence to protein sequence (with using ncbi blast) or a genetic visual novel in ren.py
+Gene sequence to protein sequence (with using ncbi blast) or a genetic visual novel of transcription and translation (quiz) in ren.py

 ## If you plan to collaborate with one or two classmates, what are their names?